Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The town is completely transformed in winter

-I’ve visited Moab in every season and prefer the solitude of spending winter in the desert without the crowds.
+I’ve visited Moab in every season and love the solitude of spending winter in the desert without the crowds.
 There’s no better sight than snow-crested red sandstone buttes and mesas.
 Winter is also one of the best times to visit Moab for striking nature photography.

 Consider Camping